 Obviously, it is the inappropriate the use of the cheaper mortgages, instead of the more expensive ones, that cause the problem.
 You will have obtained that loan using a justification, usually the income justification, for which the lender has not accounted, thus, effectively by deception.

 Let us be quite clear.
 This is fraud.
 If you are found out, the consequences could be much wider reaching than you realise.
-I will now list what those consequences might be before listing how you could be found out.

 It is not just one item from the list below, it is more likely to be most of the list below.